GLOBAL MARKETS-Stocks hit record ahead of U.S.-China trade deal, dollar gains

 Bond yields edged higher while a gauge of global equity markets hit a record high on Monday, lifted by optimism over the planned signing this week of a U.S.-China trade deal and hopes the start of the U.S. corporate earnings season will not disappoint.
 Gold prices fell almost 1% ahead of the signing at the White House on Wednesday of the Phase 1 trade deal and as a de-escalation in U.S.-Iran tensions in the Middle East reduced bullion's safe-haven appeal.

 U.S. and euro zone government bond yields rose as the trade deal marks a major step in ending a dispute that has cut global growth and boosted demand for such safe-haven assets as bonds, gold and currencies like the Japanese yen and Swiss franc.
-MSCI's gauge of stocks across the globe gained 0.45%, topping a record set Friday, while emerging market stocks rose 0.96%.
-The benchmark S&P 500 and tech-heavy Nasdaq composite indexes also hit fresh highs on Wall Street.
+MSCI's gauge of stocks across the globe gained 0.51%, topping a record set on Friday, while emerging market stocks rose 0.96%.
+The benchmark S&P 500 and tech-heavy Nasdaq composite indexes also hit all-time and closing highs on Wall Street.

-Investors are waiting for corporate results that start in earnest this week with large U.S. banks, including Citigroup Inc , JPMorgan Chase & Co and Wells Fargo & Co due to report on Tuesday.
-Excluding energy, earnings growth estimates are 1.9%, according to Refinitiv.
-"It's put up or shut up time," said Joe Saluzzi, said co-manager of trading at Themis Trading in Chatham, New Jersey.
+Investors are waiting for corporate results that start in earnest this week with large U.S. banks, including Citigroup Inc , JPMorgan Chase & Co and Wells Fargo & Co, due to report on Tuesday.
+Excluding energy, fourth-quarter earnings growth estimates are 1.9%, according to Refinitiv.
+"It's put up or shut up time," said Joe Saluzzi, co-manager of trading at Themis Trading in Chatham, New Jersey.
 "We've priced in a big rally, we expect growth and now it's time to see it.
-If we have a good earnings season then it will be great."
+If we have a good earnings season, then it will be great."

+Saluzzi said, however, that he would not be surprised if U.S. equities enter a "bit of a correction" despite a strong economic outlook, as they trade at almost 19 times expected earnings in 2020.
+"Everything's humming along," he added.
+"With that said, it doesn't take much to bang down on a market that is fully valued and had quite a run.
+Let's not kid ourselves."

 The pan-European STOXX 600 index lost 0.18%.
 Renault SA fell to a six-year low after a media report said Japan's Nissan Motor Co Ltd had accelerated secret contingency planning for a potential split from the French carmaker.

+Yields on 10-year German bunds rose to -0.19%, while yields on the German two-year government bond hit a nine-month high ahead of the signing of the U.S.-China trade deal.
+In currency markets, the offshore Chinese yuan hit a 5-1/2-month high and the yen dropped to a 7-1/2-month low as sentiment rose on the trade outlook.

-The dollar index fell 0.01%, with the euro up 0.14% to $1.1136.
-The yen weakened 0.42% versus the greenback at 109.92 per dollar.
+The dollar index rose 0.03%, with the euro up 0.13% to $1.1134.
+The yen weakened 0.44% versus the greenback at 109.94 per dollar.
 Oil prices fell about 1% as Middle East tensions eased and investors turned their focus to lackluster seasonal demand following a bearish U.S. report last week of a large increase in gasoline stocks.

 U.S. gold futures settled down 0.6% at $1,550.60 an ounce.